Telefonica/opengateway-developers-website/catalog/simswap/simswap.md

 > ⚙️ Parameters sent in the request
 >
+> - RETRIVE ENDPOINT :
 >   - phoneNumber: Cell phone number that will be verified for exchange
+>
+> - CHECK ENDPOINT :
 >   - maxAge: period of hours to be checked for SIM change (minimum 1 hour / maximum 2400 hours / default 240 hours)
+>   - phoneNumber: Cell phone number that will be verified for exchange
+>

 > ⚙️ Data received in the response
 >
+> - RETRIVE ENDPOINT :
+>   - Returns a timestap with when the last update
+>
+>   {
+>      "latestSimChange": "2025-02-19T17:20:53.000Z",
+>   }
+>
+> - CHECK ENDPOINT :
+>
-> Returns swapped true if the SIM Card was changed and swapped false if it was not changed
+>   - Returns swapped true if the SIM Card was changed and swapped false if it was not changed
+>
+>   {
+>     "swapped": true,
+>   }